luisacicolini/luisacicolini.github.io/random/art-and-travel-bucket-list.md

 - [ ] Learn how to grow my own veggies
 - [ ] Learn about wine tasting
 - [ ] faces and drops
+- [ ] i looked into the abyss and said uwu